 Town of Yarmouth Water Utility - Regular Testing for Water Quality

 The Town of Yarmouth Water Utility delivers high quality water to all customers connected to the distribution system.
-We ensure that quality by using a robust quality sampling program.
+We ensure that quality by employing a robust sampling program.
 Our water is regularly tested by an independent lab to ensure it meets the Canadian drinking water quality standards.

-Test results consistently show Canadian standards are met for all quality parameters including metals that have negative health effects such as lead.
+Test results consistently show Canadian standards are met for all quality parameters including metals that have negative health effects such as lead and copper.
 Results demonstrate the quality of the water throughout the distribution system and up to the public/private property water supply line.
 Water Testing Reports can be found at the bottom of this page.

 Reducing Metal Levels: Treating for Corrosivity

 Water in our system is treated to limit corrosivity.
 This type of treatment helps to minimize the amount of metals such as lead, copper, and other unwanted metals and materials from getting into the water as it enters and contacts supply piping, plumbing, and fittings in residences.